onzfonz/comp227/src/content/1/en/part1a.md

 ```

 the page is not going to display the content defined within the Footer component, and instead React only creates an empty [footer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer) element, i.e. the built-in HTML element instead of the custom React element of the same name.
-If you change the first letter of the component name to a capital letter, then React creates a <i>div</i>-element defined in the Footer component, which is rendered on the page.
+If you change the first letter of the component name to a capital letter, then React creates a `div` element defined in the `Footer` component, which is rendered on the page.

 Note that the content of a React component (usually) needs to contain **one root element**.
-If we, for example, try to define the component <i>App</i> without the outermost <i>div</i>-element:
+If we, for example, try to define the component `App` without the outermost `div` element:

 ```js
 const App = () => {